 About Liposuction/Ultrasonic Assisted Lipoplasty

-Ultrasonic assisted lipoplasty (UAL) involves the application of ultrasonic energy to fat tissue which effectively liquefies the fat which in turn can be removed using a low vacuum suction.
-The process is similar in concept to lithotripsy, a procedure in which sound waves are used to break up kidney stones, allowing them to freely move through the urinary tract.
-In this same manner, ultrasound-assisted liposuction uses sound waves to liquefy fat with minimal damage to the surrounding cells.
-Through small incisions, a tube delivers sound waves to a specific area of fat, which has been injected with saline solution.
-The fat is removed with mild suction.
-UAL is a gentle technique, which allows a larger volume of fat to be removed, and the patient experiences minimal bruising, blood loss and swelling.
-For more information about having liposuction or other plastic surgery in Dallas, Texas, contact us today.
+Ultrasonic Assisted Lipoplasty (UAL) involves the application of ultrasonic energy to fatty tissue, effectively liquefying the fat, which is then removed using a low vacuum suction.
+The process is similar in concept to Lithotripsy, a procedure in which sound waves are used to break up kidney stones, allowing them to freely move through the urinary tract.
+In the same manner, ultrasound-assisted liposuction uses sound waves to liquefy fat, with little damage to surrounding cells.
+Through small incisions, a tube delivers those sound waves to a specific area of fat that has been injected with saline solution.
+UAL is a gentle technique that allows for a large volume of fat to be removed.
+Patients experience minimal bruising, blood loss, and swelling.

 What does it accomplish?

-Ultrasonic assisted lipoplasty, like traditional liposuction, is not a weight-reduction procedure.
-It is a contouring procedure to remove localized bulges or fat deposits that are non-responsive to diet and exercise.
+Ultrasonic Assisted Lipoplasty, like traditional liposuction, is not a weight-reduction procedure.
+It is a contouring procedure designed to remove localized bulges or fat deposits that are non-responsive to consistent diet and exercise.

 What happens during the first consultation?

-Every patient is different and Dr. Adams prefers to individualize each one of his patients’ care.
-During the initial consultation, Dr. Adams will evaluate your general health and explain the surgical techniques most appropriate for you, based on the condition of your skin tone.
-You will learn about the procedure, the risks and complications and your recovery time.
+Every patient is different and Dr. Adams prefers to individualize each patients care.
+During the initial consultation, Dr. Adams will evaluate your general health and explain the surgical techniques most appropriate for you; based on the condition of your skin and the amount of fatty tissue.
+You will learn about the procedure, risks and complications, and what you can expect with recovery.

-Dr. Adams is a firm believer of doing liposuction procedures in our outpatient surgery unit with one of our board certified anesthesiologists, since he feels it is safer and more comfortable for the patient, and allows him to give you the best possible result.
+Dr. Adams performs all liposuction procedures in our outpatient surgery center under general anesthesia, no matter how minimal.
+He believes it is safer and more comfortable for the patient to be fully asleep, and allows for the best possible result.

 What can I expect after liposuction?